PKuravskyi/PetPythonPlaywright/README.md

     4. Tests with tags: `-m smoke`, `-m 'smoke and not wip'`, `-m 'not wip'` etc. To see the full list of tags refer to [pytest.ini > markers](pytest.ini)

-Example command to run only working smoke UI tests in parallel:
+Example command to run only working smoke UI tests in firefox in parallel:
-`python -m pytest -n 5 -m 'smoke and not wip' tests/ui`
+`python -m pytest -n 5 --browser firefox -m 'smoke and not wip' tests/ui`

 ### How to run tests inside of docker container: